roshinpv1/archlens/archlens-app/PRODUCT_DOCUMENT.md

 ## 📈 Success Metrics

-Organizations using ArchLens typically see:
+Organizations using CloudArc typically see:
 - **80% reduction** in architecture review time
 - **60% improvement** in identifying security issues early
 - **40% reduction** in cloud costs through optimization